Fringe Festival Lottery Application Information

 Touring Artist Initiative!
 Now more than ever, it's time to connect with minds on a global scale.
 We're throwing down the welcome mat for those who bring fresh perspectives and talent into our vibrant metro home by reserving the first 10% of Minnesota Fringe Festival slots selected specifically for national, international, and Minnesotan artists coming from outside the 11-county metro area.

-NEW THIS YEAR: Independently Produced (IP)!
+Independently Produced (IP) Shows!
 Traditionally, Fringe selects, staffs, and manages every venue in the Festival.
 This year, we’re inviting producers to select any venue in the metro to stage their show and join the festivities.
 Have a favorite space where you already perform?
 Got an idea for a non-traditional performance?
 Didn’t get chosen in the lottery?
 No worries.
 You can still be part of the Festival.
 IP Submissions will open after the February Lottery.
-Check out the IP Handbook for more details.
+Check out the IP Registration Information page for more details.